vysakh10/MSc-Thesis/README.md

 # MSc-Thesis
-MSc in Data Analytics - Research Project
+MSc in Data Analytics - Research Project - "Effect of Different Entities on Fact Checking in Community Question Answering Forums"